 Australian agency A Friend of Mine (opens in new tab) created an identity package for Pixelflix, a digital production and editing company, including an eye-catching embossed letterhead.
 The idea of the branding is to reflect the nature of Pixelflix's work: taking an assortment of confusing and out-of-context scenes, and rearranging them into a coherent whole.

-Another letterhead from A Friend of Mine, this one's for Modhouse, which builds modular homes for people who want a quality, contemporary, sustainable home in a short time frame.
+Another letterhead from A Friend of Mine – this time for Modhouse, which builds modular homes for people who want a quality, contemporary, sustainable home in a short timeframe.
 The grid-based identity system allows modules to be flexibly arranged in dynamic layouts to best suit the given content and context, and the bold typography and varied palette reflects the Scandinavian style of Modhouse homes.

 The Bittersuite (opens in new tab) logo itself is a beautifully designed ambigram – a graphic that spells out a word not only in its original form but also in another direction or orientation.
 Featured prominently on the letterhead, the design also incorporates a playful concept where a simple fold in the top corner creates another illustration

-SHE (Sustainable Health Enterprises) is a New York-based organization whose mission is to improve the quality of life for women and girls in developing countries.
-The team at Blok Design in Toronto came up with these gorgeous letterhead designs, where SHE stands tall at the top of the page, emphasized by a bold underscore and varied colour palette.
+SHE (Sustainable Health Enterprises) is a New York-based organisation whose mission is to improve the quality of life for women and girls in developing countries.
+The team at Blok Design (opens in new tab) in Toronto, Canada, came up with these gorgeous letterhead designs, where SHE stands tall at the top of the page, emphasised by a bold underscore and varied colour palette.

-When multi-disciplinary creative agency Hunt&Co was asked to develop a new identity and branding for Melbourne-based wine consultants, Wine Concepts, it came up with this simple but effective design.
+When multidisciplinary creative agency Hunt&Co (opens in new tab) was asked to develop a new identity and branding for Melbourne-based wine consultant Wine Concepts, it came up with this simple but effective design.
 The logo represents a stylised wine label and (our favourite bit) features overprinted wine drops to reinforce the brand and emphasise the product.

-Graphic designer Alvin Diec is the man behind this cool letterhead and branding concept for restaurant and sushi bar One Flew South.
-Located in Atlanta's Hartzfield-Jackson Airport, Diec worked with the brand's original patrotic colours, resulting in this sophisticated design.
+Graphic designer Alvin Diec (opens in new tab) is the man behind this cool letterhead and branding concept for restaurant and sushi bar One Flew South.
+Located in Atlanta's Hartsfield-Jackson airport, Diec worked with the brand's original patriotic colours, resulting in this sophisticated design.

-Okay, so technically this is a letter-bottom rather than a letterhead, we know but with such a gorgeous design we decided to ignore that technicality.
+OK, so technically this is a letter-footer rather than a letterhead, we know but with such a gorgeous design we decided to ignore that technicality.
 Musica is the largest music retail group in South Africa.
-And the job of developing a rebrand fell at the feet of graphic design agency Studio Botes, who used detailed black and white illustrations, to depict the world of Musica.
+And the job of developing a rebrand fell at the feet of graphic design agency Studio Botes (opens in new tab), which used detailed black and white illustrations to depict the world of Musica.